Nestled in the foothills on the doorstep of the Rockies, FortePiano Studio

-The recipient of scholarships in piano performance, harmony, and pedagogy, Kara was awarded the RCM Gold Medal for achieving the highest Intermediate Pedagogy mark in the province (2019).
+The recipient of numerous scholarships in piano performance, harmony, music history, and pedagogy, Kara was awarded the RCM Gold Medal for achieving the highest Intermediate Pedagogy mark in the province (2019).
 She has also been a dedicated member of the local community since High School, first volunteering as a pianist at the local Rising Sun Long Term Care Center and later accompanying for the Diamond Valley Singers (where her first encounter with her husband was him crooning Ed Sheeran's "Perfect" to her), and currently acts as the extended executive for the local chapter of the Alberta Piano Teachers Association.

 The ability to create music is an incredible gift that speaks across language, age, and experience.

 Most importantly, Kara appreciates and celebrates the individuality of each of her students.
 Where learning stalls, she alters her approach.
 It is her goal to establish a strong musical foundation in her students, and to inspire them with a love of music that they will carry forever.

 Kara loves teaching piano and would delight in the opportunity to work with you or your child!